v5ma/selfawarenetworks/00changelog.md

+# Update November 28th, 2022.
+New Note: a0325z NAPOT 6 (rough draft)

 # Update November 23th, 2022.
 I'm going to summarize the work between September and December, and talk about the next steps.

 # New Note: a0319z Self Aware Networks Theory: Computational Phenomenological Consciousness.